How to Help a Dextroamphetamine Addict

 Community reinforcement and family training (CRAFT) is another technique that teaches family members skills to motivate an addict to willingly seek treatment (Dutcher et. al, 2009).
 Concerned significant others (CSOs) meet with a CRAFT therapist to learn ways to replace substance abuse-reinforcing behaviors (such as enabling) with abstinence-reinforcing behaviors.

-CRAFT incorporates cognitive behavioral therapy techniques that educate family members on how to:
+CRAFT incorporates cognitive behavioral therapy techniques and methods that educate family members on how to:

 - Support a clean and sober lifestyle.